Long-term changes in functional connectivity predict responses to intracranial stimulation of the human brain: Results

 We then investigated whether we could predict the channels with the highest response in each session.
 That would be particularly useful in the context of neuromodulation protocols targeting specific brain regions.
 We classified each session's channels as expected to belong in the top Y\% or not, based on their predicted responses in a particular band.
 The predicted classes were then compared to the true classes, while we varied the percentage of channels considered to be the most responding channels from 5\% to 30\% (see Methods).
 We quantified the prediction improvement on two measures, namely the area under the receiver operating characteristic curve (AUC) and sensitivity, in the same way as we did for correlation (paired differences, see Methods).
 The results in Fig.~\ref{fig7}d show that the prediction of the top channels was generally improved for delta with the addition of $FC_L$, as evident by both AUC and sensitivity increases.
 Predicting the top 15\% of the channels for delta responses in each session was particularly improved through both measures.
 Similar results are shown in Fig.~\ref{fig7}e for theta, where improvements were found while predicting the top 10\% - 30\% of the channels in each session.
 Indicatively, the AUC was improved from 0.524 $\pm$ 0.138 to 0.615 $\pm$ 0.105 (median $\pm$ st. dev.) for the top 30\%, whereas sensitivity was improved from 0.125 $\pm$ 0.171 to 0.143 $\pm$ 0.206 for the top 15\%.

 Finally, we investigated whether these findings are present even after focusing our analysis on each subject's first stimulation session.
 The purpose was to address the concern that the stimulation during a session can influence the long-term variability of FC in successive stimulation sessions.
-The results, reported in Supplementary Information, suggest that the associative and predictive power of $FC_L$ remains high for both delta and theta even after excluding successive stimulation sessions from each subject.
+The results, found in the Ancillary files, suggest that the associative and predictive power of $FC_L$ remains high for both delta and theta even after excluding successive stimulation sessions from each subject.